RadMageIRL/DQIV_PSX_TOOLS/README.md

 in someone else's archives with the work it performs credited to their team and to an AI model.

+You do not take someone else's good faith work, remove attribution and licensing then present it as your own work when it matches the original byte for byte.

 I asked three times that the description be corrected and the licence included.
 The licence was eventually added to two archives.
 The description was not corrected, the issue was closed as completed with items outstanding, and my